Mar1Mau/React/js homework/README.md

 # Homework

-Get the data from https://jsonplaceholder.typicode.com/photos using Async/Await and setTimeOut functions.
+Get the id from https://jsonplaceholder.typicode.com/photos using Async/Await and make a delay as per id using setTimeOut.